Ajuran (clan)

-The Ajuran (Somali: Ajuuraan, Beesha Ajuuraan, Moorshe, Arabic: أجوران) is a Somali clan, part of the Jambelle clan which itself belongs to the largest Somali clan-family — the Hawiye.
+The clan is historically associated with the Ajuran Sultanate, a political formation described in Somali oral traditions as having exercised authority over a large part of southern Somalia between approximately the late fifteenth and mid-seventeenth centuries.

 Ajuran members largely inhabit Kenya as well as southern east Ethiopia; considerable numbers are also found in southern Somalia.
 Some Ajuran members are settled in Mogadishu.

 Overview

-The Ajuran clan's origins are found in the Ajuran Sultanate, a Somali Muslim sultanate that ruled over large parts of the Horn of Africa in the Middle Ages.
-Today they largely live in the North Eastern Province in Kenya and the Somali region of Ethiopia, but also in Somalia.
-The Ajuran primarily speak the Somali language.
+The Ajuran are a Somali clan and historical community found principally in northeastern Kenya, the Somali Region of Ethiopia, and parts of southern Somalia.
+They primarily speak Somali, although some Ajuran communities in northern Kenya also speak Borana.

+The clan is historically associated with the Ajuran Sultanate, a Muslim political formation that exercised authority over substantial parts of southern Somalia and the Shabelle valley.

+The Ajuran are said to be part of the Jambelle Hawiye Although Mohamed Haji Mukhtar and I'm Lewis record another tradition in which the Ajuran descend from a marriage between Bal'ad, and Faduma, a daughter of Jamballe Hawiye.
+Lee V. Cassanelli similarly notes that some traditions trace Ajuran ancestry through Balad, who may have had Arab antecedents, while others connect the Ajuran with the Hawiye through the maternal line.

-The Ajuran are said to be part of the Jambelle Hawiye but were displaced from modern Hawiye territories in the late 17th to early 18th centuries due to historical conflicts particularly in South Central Somalia.
+They displaced from modern Hawiye territories in the late 17th to early 18th centuries due to historical conflicts particularly in South Central Somalia.

 Though as common as it is to find clan lineages with elaborate stories of founding genealogies via trees and wells for clans and even ethnic groups due to pre-eminence, much like some Isaaq traditions of claiming a maternal affinity with the Dir despite the Dir traditions of Isaaq being a paternal descent, the Ajuran are also said to be Hawiye by paternal descent according to Hawiye traditions as mentioned by Mohamed Ibrahim Liqliiqato and Colonial explorers who visited the Kelafo region such as Luigi Robecci Bricchetti, where the Ajuran had occupied an important central role within the Hawiye in the past and until recently.

 Lee Cassanelli in his 1982 book "The Shaping of Somali Society: Reconstructing the History of a Pastoral People, 1600-1900" often refers to the Ajuran as former leaders of a Hawiye clan dynasty.